 ESG (Environmental, Social, and Governance) issues are increasingly becoming part of crisis communications.
-Organizations must now take these matters into account during their crisis response.
-This is especially crucial in this day and age when ethics factor into consumers’ decisions.
+Organizations must now take these matters into account during their crisis response, especially in this day and age when ethics are now one of consumers’ decision factors.

-Luckily, organizations can build their stakeholders’ trust by transparently communicating their actions to address ESG issues.
-Demonstrating their commitment to sustainability and social responsibility also helps with this.
+Luckily, organizations can build their stakeholders’ trust by transparently communicating their actions to address ESG issues and demonstrating their commitment to sustainable and social responsibility.

 Here are a few ways to do so:

-- Transparently provide detailed information on any environmental/social impacts resulting from the crisis.
-Additionally, communicate the actions being taken to mitigate them.
-If applicable, share governance processes that are being set in stone to prevent the issue’s possible reoccurrence.
+- Transparently provide detailed information on any environmental/social impacts resulting from the crisis, and communicate the actions being done to mitigate them.
+If applicable, share governance processes that are being set in stone to prevent the issue’s possible reoccurence.

-- Communicate your company’s long-term sustainability plans, and how the crisis response aligns with them.
-Transparency and authenticity in your key messages may likely build trust with stakeholders.
-More importantly, it will demonstrate your commitment beyond the crisis.
+- Communicate your company’s long-term susainability plans, and how the crisis response aligns with them.
+Transparency and authenticity in your key messages may likely build trust with stakeholders and demonstrate your commitment beyond the crisis.

 - Personalize your ESG communication to the various stakeholders you’re addressing.
-For instance, investors may be most interested in financial impacts.
-In contrast, customers may be more concerned about the impact on society or the environment.
+For instance, investors may be most interested in financial impacts, while customers may be more concerned about the impact on society or the environment.

 - Consider partnering with experts.
-If your company lacks expertise in a particular ESG area, consider partnering with external experts or sustainability communications consultants to help you navigate the crisis.
+If your company lacks expertise in a particular ESG area, consider partnering with external experts or sustainability communications consultants to help you navigate the crisis and communicate your response.